MicrosoftDocs/customer-insights/ci-docs/journeys/email-creation-with-html-edits.md

 ---
-title: "Preview: Using Enhanced HTML Controls and Importing HTML Code Snippets in Email Editor"
+title: "Preview: Using enhanced HTML controls and importing HTML code snippets in email editor"
 description: Learn how to use enhanced HTML controls and importing HTML code snippets in Dynamics 365 Customer Insights - Journeys. ms.date: 01/16/2024 ms.topic: article